dmbarbour/glas/docs/GlasZero.md

         export [ Program ]

-Within a g0 file, programs may only reference words previously defined.
-All words are statically linked by the compiler, producing program values that do not contain symbolic references.
-A successful compilation produces a dictionary of definitions (a record of form `(word1:prog:(do:Program, ...), word2:macro:Program, word3:data:Value, ...)`) using Glas programs, then optionally rewrites (or replaces) this dictionary via export function.
+The g0 language assumes imported modules have compiled values of form `(qux:prog:Program, baz:macro:Program, ...)`.
+The default output from a g0 module is the dictionary visible at the bottom of the file, e.g. `(bar-baz:(...), word1:prog:(do:Program, ...), word2:macro:Program, word3:data:Value, qux:(...), other symbols from foo)`.

-If 'open' appears, it must be the first entry, specifying a module from which to load the initial dictionary.
-By default, a g0 module starts with the empty dictionary.
-If 'export' appears, it must be the final entry, describing a function to rewrite (or replace) the final dictionary.
-By default, the dictionary is exported unmodified.
+If 'open' appears, it must be the first entry, inheriting an initial dictionary.
+If unspecified, the g0 module starts with an empty dictionary.
+Within the module, words may only be explicitly defined once, and a word that is explicitly defined cannot be used before its definition.
+If 'export' appears, it must be the final entry, describing a function to rewrite or replace the final dictionary.

-*Note:* If there are errors, compilers should generally fail compilation of the entire module after printing error messages to the log.
-The intention is to catch errors early and encourage developers to fix them.
-It is not recommended to limp along while tolerating errors in the code.
+In case of error, a g0 compiler should attempt to report other errors where feasible before failing compilation.
+Assertions can help programmers detect errors that the g0 compiler won't normally catch.

+## Words

+Words in g0 must match regex:

+        WordFragment = [a-z][a-z0-9]*
+        Word = WordFragment('-'WordFragment)*

+All top-level imported modules and defined words must be valid words.
+If a module is intended for use in g0, we can assume it has a compatible name and symbols.
+If necessary, compile-time load effects can access non-g0 modules.

 ## Programs

         [42 [foo] bar]

 Programs are expressed as a sequence of words and data between square brackets.
-Programs within a program are a form of data.
-Programs are evaluated from left to right, each operation manipulating the data stack or potentially calling external algebraic effects.
-Data within the program is evaluated by pushing the value onto the data stack.
-A useful subset of operations are macros, which are evaluated statically and must produce a program on the data stack.
+To support metaprogramming, programs are readily available as a form of data.
+Programs are evaluated from left to right, each word applying a program to the data stack, each data adding to the data stack.
+At compile-time, program words are partially evaluated when feasible, and macros must be successfully evaluated to produce a program.

-## Words

-A word in g0 must match regex:

-        WordFragment = [a-z][a-z0-9]*
-        Word = WordFragment('-'WordFragment)*

-Within a program, a word's meaning depends on its definition type.
-For example, prog and macro calls are treated differently.
-However, words always operate on the data stack, applying from left to right.

 ## Data